 Public night lectures, which were open to the public, were relocated to the Cleveland Museum of Natural History’s Murch Auditorium in 1979.
 7

 After the reflector was removed from the East Cleveland facility, the building was used for offices for Case Western.
 In 1982, the five remaining faculty members 7 who were stationed in the building were moved to the main campus of Case Western.
-2 The structure sold in 1983 to a partnership controlled by Alfred Quarles 13 for the television outfit, TBA, Inc. 10 12 for $130,000.
+2 The structure was sold in 1983 to a partnership controlled by Alfred Quarles 13 for the television outfit, TBA, Inc. 10 12 for $130,000.
 13

-The abandoned observatory sold at a foreclosure auction on September 6, 2005, to Nayyir Al Mahdi and his girlfriend, Stacey Stoutemire, for $115,000.
+The abandoned observatory was sold at a foreclosure auction on September 6, 2005, to Nayyir Al Mahdi and his girlfriend, Stacey Stoutemire, for $115,000.
 14 The couple had planned on restoring the building into a residence.
 3 4 The plans were scrapped after the owner was convicted of mortgage fraud and sent to prison in 2007.
 5

 - Johannesen, Eric.
 “Institutional Planning.”
 A Cleveland Legacy: The Architecture of Walker and Weeks.
 Kent: Kent State University Press, 1998.
 87-88.
 Print.